 Melanie also works as one of the choreographers for the Student Theatre, Performing Arts camp.
 Her choreography credentials include such musicals as: “Pirates of Penzance”,” High School Musical”, “Footloose”, and “Les Misérables”.
 Last summer she also started her own French Drama camp entitled ‘Découvertes Dramatiques’ for students eager to explore the arts in their second language.
 She is excited about the wonderful opportunities that lie ahead and wishes everyone “une année fantastique at BDC”.

-Nicole Fraser (Company Program Coordinator) began her training here at the Burlington Dance Company under the direction of Cheryle Bodrug.
+Nicole Fraser (Company Liaison & Social Media Specialist) began her training here at the Burlington Dance Company under the direction of Cheryle Bodrug.
 It was here that she competed throughout Ontario and the Northern United States, as well as completing all levels of CDTA Examinations.
-Nicole is honored to be returning to BDC as the Company Program Coordinator.

-Vanessa Holmes (Jazz, Contemporary, Hip Hop) has been a part of the BDC family since she was 5 years old and is thrilled to be returning this season as a member of the faculty.
+Vanessa Holmes (Alternate Faculty) has been a part of the BDC family since she was 5 years old and is thrilled to be returning this season as a member of the faculty.
 Vanessa is a proud alumni and former Ensemble member of the BDC Company program where she was able to perform in both Canada and the USA.

 Before leaving to pursue her post secondary degree in Communications from Brock University, Vanessa was thrilled to be a part of the Dancin’ Tots faculty.
 While at school, Vanessa enjoyed the opportunity to continue dancing and performing as part of the Brock Dance Competitive Team.
 In her 2nd year at Brock, Vanessa took on the role of teacher and choreographer, teaching Jazz, Lyrical & Modern.
 During her years at Brock, Vanessa’s choreography was awarded Judges Choice for ‘Best Choreography’ and ‘Simply Heavenly’ for being clean and precise.
 Vanessa is thrilled to be back for another great season of dancing, friendship & fun.

-Jenn Prince (Tap, Jazz, Lyrical, Hip Hop) is a graduate of the Ryerson University Dance Program, holding a B.F.A. degree in Dance and Theatre Performance.
+Jenn Prince (Tap, Jazz, Lyrical, Hip Hop, Office Administration) is a graduate of the Ryerson University Dance Program, holding a B.F.A. degree in Dance and Theatre Performance.
 While attending Ryerson, she had the opportunity to work with many renowned choreographers such as David Earl, Vicki St. Denys and D.A.
 Hoskins.